JoBCB/circulo-meio/Syntax_Process.md

 * improvisation qualities:
     * search path; w/ content;
     * how else in coding? from a system perspective it should be possible to improvise anytime;

+* scraping mechanism / general scraping tool;
+     * scrape > save > open in HTML;
+          * browser will be displaying webpage served by NODE;
+          * within NODE we will be dynamically displaying a webapge being built live;
+     * mesh up of webpages live;
+     * dynamic webpage: eg.: 3 columns layout;
+          * data collected locally;
+          * data collected to a central file (ideal);
+          * data collected locally + send it to others;

 ---